 ISYA Director and Deputy Director

-ISYA Director and Deputy Director are jointly responsible for operation of the ISYA program of the IAU.
-Their work involves soliciting ISYA host countries, developing and executing ISYA programs in collaboration with the Local Organizers.
+The ISYA Director and Deputy Director are jointly responsible for the operation of the ISYA program of the IAU.
+Their work involves soliciting ISYA host countries, developing and executing ISYA scientific programs in collaboration with the Local Organizers.
+Additionally the Director and Deputy Director provide the IAU Office with the necessary information for the administrative and budget handling of the ISYA and report to the Steering Committee after the completion of each ISYA.

 The present ISYA leadership